ColoreFreddo/FROST/README.md

 To run this tool, you need to have the following.

-- MacOs or Linux (Windows is not supported)
+- MacOs or Linux (Windows is not supported).
-- Python (version 3.6 or higher)
+- Python (version 3.6 or higher).
-- MySQL database server
+- MySQL database server.

 ## Installation